 Nami, the cartographer/meteorologist who's also the Action Girl who actually uses the Clima-Tact created by Usopp.
 She uses it's ability to generate heat, cold, and mild electricity to cause powerful localized storms, or even to create mirages, due to her extensive knowledge of geography and weather physics.
 Even without the Clima-Tact she's formidable.
 In her first appearance she steals a ship from some pirates, timing the weather perfectly so that the oncoming storm sinks the little ship she left them in without sinking her new (only slightly larger) ship.

 Klahadore/Kurahadol is introduced as Miss Kaya's unassuming, well-dressed butler.
-Early on he's shown to be incredily gentle and possibly bookish, as he constantly has to adjust his glasses.
+Early on he's shown to be incredibly gentle and possibly bookish, as he constantly has to adjust his glasses.
 He's secretly a massive badass named Captain Kuro, who to his credit, still wears those glasses and was pretty well-dressed when he was a pirate.
 Acknowledged as the second smartest character from East Blue by the series' creator, he's a genius whose nickname is "Kuro of the Thousand Plans."
 And besides being a mastermind when the gloves come on (his Freddy Krueger-sque clawed gloves) he's also an incredibly powerful pirate who can move fast enough to vanish in front of people.
-Oh yeah, plus he zero respect for human life and plans on murdering his entire crew after his latest plan, a pirate attack on the village culminating in the death of Miss Kaya so he can inherit her fortune), is completed.
+Oh yeah, there's one really bad point- he has zero respect for human life and plans on murdering his entire crew after his latest plan, a pirate attack on the village culminating in the death of Miss Kaya so he can inherit her fortune), is completed.
 He also faked his death by framing a look-a-like via hypnosis

 Kiyomaro Takamine of Konjiki No Gash Bell, middle school student and master tactician with loads of stamina.